NCATS-Tangerine/translator-knowledge-beacon/README.md

 Specifically, this repository holds the OpenAPI ("Swagger") definition of the KBAPI archived in the 'api' subfolder: https://github.com/NCATS-Tangerine/translator-knowledge-beacon/blob/develop/api/knowledge-beacon-api.yaml

-These Swagger API definitions can be directly used to generate both client and server code as described below.
+These OpenAPI definitions can be directly used to generate both client and server code as described below.
 A "Knowledge Beacon Workflow" document discusses the use of the API.

 # Knowledge Beacons in Action! #